 👆 If you choose to put money into meme stocks or cryptocurrency instead of paying off high-interest credit card debt, your risk is a lot higher.

-Borrowing money to buy stocks is popular and common.
+Borrowing money to invest in stocks is popular and common.
 A study from MagnifyMoney revealed that 4 out of 10 surveyed investors had taken on debt to buy stocks.
 Some key points from the survey:

 - Younger investors were more likely to take on debt.
 80% of Gen Z investors, 60% of Millennials, 28% of Gen Xers and 9% of Boomers bought stocks with borrowed money.